 - Shop Fire Control and Compliance

 - Fire Control Training and CPD

 What causes something to catch fire?

-Fires need three things to start.
+Fires need three things to start and burn.

 1.) a source of ignition (heat)